goostengine/goost-docs/usage/configuring.rst

 .. tip::

-    You can run ``python goost.py --configure`` at the root of Goost repository to generate the ``custom.py`` file above with all the components and classes.
+    You can run ``python goost.py config`` at the root of Goost repository to generate the ``custom.py`` file above with all the components and classes.